-Katie Kortman, the queen of color, is back!
-In part one of Katie’s two part swimsuit series, we learned all about her top tips for sewing a swimsuit with Spoonflower’s Sport Lycra and now it’s time for the fun part – choosing your swimsuit pattern and Spoonflower design.
+Katie Kortman, the queen of color, is back on the blog with tips on choosing your swimsuit pattern and Spoonflower design.
+Have questions about how to sew your own suit?
+Check out Katie’s post “How to Sew Your Own Swimsuit” to see how it’s done!
 So lather on that sunscreen, put on your shades and get ready to dip your toes into the fabulous world of DIY swimsuits.

 Katie: It’s July.
 It’s hot.
 You just want to stay inside but if you must go out, there needs to be water, am I right?
 If you like to sew, you may have thought about sewing your own super cute, totally flattering swimsuit in a fabric more exciting than what is offered at the store.
 But you’re scared.
 I have heard people tell me this time after time.
 I get it.
 Until last summer, I was the same way.
 I could sew pants, dresses, shirts… anything!
 But a swimsuit?
 No, I must not be skilled enough for that.
 Or the dreaded thought… what if something malfunctioned when I get into the water?

 Are you ready to pick the perfect swimsuit pattern?

 When picking a swimsuit, you will want to consider the sewing level (usually indicated on the pattern), the style, and what level of support you want.
 Some patterns have methods for adding additional bust support written into the pattern and some do not.
 It is easy to add a shelf bra or foam breast cups to a lining or power mesh and this tutorial is a good place to start if the pattern doesn’t explain how to do this.

 I’m spotlighting five swimsuit patterns that are available as PDFs so you can instantly buy, print at home and get sewing (and then swimming) but #sewingswimwear on Instagram is another great place to get inspiration.